VEAF/VEAF-mission-converter/readme.md

 #### Setting the location of the 7zip executable

-If your 7zip tool is not in your path, you can set its location in the `SEVENZIP` variable.
-It's a string which should point to the 7za executable (e.g. `c:\tools\7zip\bin\7zip.exe`)
+If your 7zip tool is not in your PATH, you can set its location in the `SEVENZIP` environment variable.
+It's a string which should point to the `7za` executable (e.g. `c:\tools\7zip\bin\7zip.exe`)

 #### Setting the location of the LUA executable

-In the same way, you can set its location of the LUA executable in the `LUA` variable.
-It's a string which should point to the LUA executable (e.g. `c:\tools\lua\bin\lua.exe`)
+In the same way, you can set its location of the LUA executable in the `LUA` environment variable.
+It's a string which should point to the `lua` executable (e.g. `c:\tools\lua\bin\lua.exe`)

 #### Skip the pauses

-If you set the `NOPAUSE` variable to "true", then the pauses in the script will not be marked.
+If you set the `NOPAUSE` environment variable to "true", then the pauses in the script will not be marked.

 ## How to use this - graphic version